Atharva22052006/NutriGuide/generative-ai/gemini-ai/prompt.md

 - If the meal is provided by hostel/pg for all the times just provide the extra things the user has to eat to hit the nutrition goal.
 - Even if the mess provides food consider approx food eaten and do not exclude it in the final count.

-## Table
+## list
 - Provide each and every food item with all the micros and micros on it
-- Make sure to provide the table day wise and it should also have type of dinner in it.
+- Make sure to provide the list day wise and it should also have type of dinner in it.
+- This list should not be in the table format
+- The format will be again Day 1 then inside that a list of breakfast lunch and dinner and for every food item there make another nested list that gives the macros micros and all the nutritional information with price

 ## Diet Plan
 - While providing the 7 day plan do not return the micros and macros they should just be on the table not on the 7 day meal plan